Sakshee5/LangSAM-SAM2-Deployment/README.md

 ## Use-Case

-Designed for Fashivly.
 Provides image segmentation capabilities for fashion products.
 The system enables:

 - Automatic segmentation of fashion items from product images using natural language descriptions
 - Precise extraction of specific fashion elements (e.g., "red dress", "leather handbag", "sneakers") from complex product names scraped from ecommerce websites which act as LangSAM input.